Identifying the Quadrupolar Nature of Gravitational Wave Background through Space-based Missions: Statistics

 This section outlines the analytical forecasts for detecting the SGWB and identifying its quadrupolar nature.
 Particularly, we analyze the timescales required for both discovery and quadrupolar identification.

-Consider a network of GW detectors operating simultaneously, comprising $N_{\rm ch}$ channels with overlapping frequency windows.
-For a total observation period $T$, we divide it into multiple segments, each of equal duration $T_{\rm seg}$.
-This duration is considerably shorter compared to the timescale over which the detector configurations change.
+Consider a network of GW detectors operating simultaneously, comprising $N_{\rm ch}$ channels with overlapping frequency coverage.
+The total observation time $T_{\rm tot}$ is divided into multiple segments of equal duration $T_{\rm seg}$, which is much shorter than the timescale over which detector configurations evolve.
+Within each segment, synchronized observations between pairs of detectors allow the correlations between any two response channels to be treated as constant and computed using Eq.~(\ref{avg}).
+The quadrupolar information is encoded in the ORF matrix $\gamma_{IJ}$, which varies from segment to segment as the detector orientation $\Omega$ changes.

 Within each segment, data are transformed into the frequency domain and labeled as ${d_I^{k,\alpha}}$, where the integers $I$, $k$, and $\alpha$ represent the channel, the frequency bin with central frequency $k/T_{\rm seg}$, and the segment index, respectively.
-Assuming that the noise in different channels is independent and Gaussian, the likelihood can be constructed in terms of the model parameters $\mathcal{O}$ as follows:
+Assuming the noise in different channels is independent and Gaussian, the likelihood for model parameters $\mathcal{O}$ given the dataset $\boldsymbol{d}$ can be written as:

 where the covariance matrix is defined as:

 Here, $S_{n_I}^k$ represents the noise PSD of channel $I$, and $S_h^k$ is the PSD of the SGWB. $\Omega_{IJ}^{\alpha}$ indicates the Euler angles describing the relative configuration between channels $I$ and $J$ for segment $\alpha$, and $\gamma_{IJ}(\Omega_{IJ}^{\alpha})$ is the corresponding ORF, as defined in Eq.~(\ref{eq:ORFS}).
 The subsequent discussion will focus primarily on the ratio between the two terms in Eq.~(\ref{eq:CM}), with the auto-correlation normalized to $\gamma_{II}=2/5$ and the noise PSD adjusted accordingly.